-8. Floor Pl a. b.
-Labels for the type of use of the area; and c.
+8. Floor P ans, including: a.
+Preliminary floor plan layout of all buildings; b.
+Labels for the type of use of the area; and с.
 Labels for square footage of the area.
-9. Prelimi 7 a.
-Drainage and water flow patterns or routes; b.
-On-site detention; C. Existing and proposed roadway configurations (adjacent public streets and interior roadways/driveways); d.
+9. Prelimi nary Engineering Plans, including but not limited to: а.
+Drainage and water flow patterns or routes; 💌 b.
+On-site detention; с.
+Existing and proposed roadway configurations (adjacent public streets and interior roadways/driveways); d.
 Future roadway or access connections (if necessary); and e.
 Cross access easement(s).
-10. Signage Plans, including: 7 a.
+10. Signage Plans, including: a.
 Dimensioned color elevations of ground, wall and directional signage b.
-A diagram showing the location of the proposed signage with setbacks from property lines and internal drive aisles or parking lots; and C. Include description of sign materials and method of illumination.
-11. Elevation ons and Renderings 7 a.
+A diagram showing the location of the proposed signage with setbacks from property lines and internal drive aisles or parking lots; and с.
+Include description of sign materials and method of illumination.
+11. Elevatio ons and Renderings a.
 Building elevations showing all four sides of all buildings. i.
 Elevations should be fully-dimensioned including height, width, and depth of all major building elements and components, and identify all building materials; and b.
-Color renderings or 3D model of site. c.
+Color renderings or 3D model of site. с.
 Elevation of trash enclosure area with building materials identified (if applicable).
-12. Material Samples (may be submitted after initial Staff Review, but prior to placement on a 7 Plan Co mmission agenda) a. i.
-Wall materials such as bricks, stone, and siding; ii.
+12. Buildin g Material Samples (may be submitted after initial Staff Review, but prior to placement on a Plan Co mmission agenda) a.
+Samples of proposed materials including, but not limited to: Wall materials such as bricks, stone, and siding; ii.
 Roofing; iii.
 Light fixtures; and iv.
 Windows, moldings, shutters, and awnings. b.
 Provide final information on all building materials with vendor, color, and sizes, where relevant, in a table format.
 13. Prelimi nary Plat(s) (if applicable)